 d.
 Solution #14: V-ECS Discovery via the H-ECS: the Service Provisioning Response will be updated to allow the H-ECS to provide a DNN / S-NSSAI combination to the EEC.
 The DNN / S-NSSAI combination can be used by the EEC to establish an LBO PDU Session in the VPLMN.

-d.
+e.
 Solution #50: Enhanced ECS for federation of services: enhancements will be specified in the normative phase so that an ECS can query an ECS-ER to obtain information of partner ECS that provide service provisioning for a particular application.

 xi. for Key issue #11 (ACR between EAS and Cloud Application Server):